pruizf/disco/README.md

 # Description of DISCO

 Our corpus currently offers a total of 4087 sonnets in Spanish: 2676 from the 19th century, 330 from the 18th century and 1088 from the so-called Spanish Golden Age (15th to 17th centuries).
 There are a total of 1204 authors (both from Spain and Latin America).
 It intends to provide a wide sample, inspired by distant reading approaches (Moretti, 2005).
 The raw texts were in most cases extracted from Biblioteca Virtual Miguel de Cervantes (1999), with some 18th-century texts coming from Wikisource.
-A table in section [Corpus Design](#corpus-design) below summarizes the data distribution.
+A table in section [Data Distribution](#data-distribution) below summarizes these data.

 The corpus is available in plain-text and in TEI formats; XML-TEI P5 was used given this standard’s benefits in terms of reuse, storage, and retrieval.
 Author metadata were extracted or inferred from unstructured content in the sources (year, place of birth and death, and gender), and placed in the TEIheader, or in a metadata table in the case of the plain-text version.
 For both TEI and plain-text formats, two versions of the texts are available: one collecting every sonnet per author, the other encoding a single sonnet per file.
 For corpus preparation, we closely followed the TEI guidelines and RIDE’s criteria for Digital Text Collections (Henny-Krahmer and Neuber, 2017).